Rahul-0001614/basic-Data-analysis-project/README.md

          4. we measured central tendency in a new data set.
          5. after that again combine the new dataset and give a third dataset.
          6. we removed outliers in our data set using an IQR method and also visualization boxplot.
-         7. we check skewness in dataset and show in
+         7. we check skewness in a dataset and show it in the histogram.
+         8. we checked correlation, covariance, and visualization in sns. heatmap.

+         all the basic steps are performed in vs code by using pandas and numpy libraries.

+conclusion:-

+         we have performed and applied data-wrangling techniques and removed unnecessary data in dataset.
+         I am also learning how to collect data, process data and